nomonosound/log-wmse-audio-quality/README.md

 print(log_wmse)  # Expected output: ~18.42
 ```

+If you need a pytorch implementation of logWMSE, see [crlandsc/torch-log-wmse-audio-quality](https://github.com/crlandsc/torch-log-wmse-audio-quality)

 # Motivation and more info

 Here are some examples of use cases where the target (reference) is pure digital silence: